Loading...

 • retrieved_at: Timestamp when the content was retrieved

 The web fetch tool caches results to improve performance and reduce redundant requests.
-This means the content returned may not always be the latest version available at the URL.
+The content returned may not always reflect the latest version available at the URL.
 The cache behavior is managed automatically and may change over time to optimize for different content types and usage patterns.

-For PDF documents, the content will be returned as base64-encoded data:
+For PDF documents, content is returned as base64-encoded data:

 {